 - Mix water roux ingredients in a small pan and heat on a stove top until the mixture is thickened or about 2-3 minutes.
 Set aside.

-- Mix flour mixture ingredients together, then add yeast and water roux ingredients.
+- Mix flour mixture ingredients together in a mixing bowl with a wooden spatula, then add yeast and water roux ingredients.
 Mix together well for a few minutes in a food processor to make a bread dough.

 - Heat oven to 350 degrees.